NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-30.md

 "It's unlikely for Wen Gecheng to make a mistake, though!"
 Mo Lin said.

-However, Xi Fan had refused to recognize him.
+However, Xi Fan refused to recognize him.
 Xi Fan turned the direction of the wheelchair by himself and began to move forward.
 Su Tang who was now completely recovered lent him a hand.
 However, from behind his body, another question came through:

 "Who is Yan Quici again?"